-The humble capo is a simple device.
-It’s a clamp for your guitar’s strings designed to raise the pitch - a bit like putting the guitar’s nut at a higher fret.
-Capos are great for jamming in tricky sharp or flat key signatures, or when you need to transpose a song to a higher pitch and still use all the same shapes.
-It’s an essential item and whether you play acoustic guitar or electric guitar (or both!), we’d recommend every guitarist to invest in one of the best guitar capos in this round-up.
+The humble capo is an incredibly simple device.
+In a nutshell, it’s a clamp for your guitar’s strings designed to raise the pitch – like putting the guitar’s nut at a higher fret.
+Capos are the ideal tool for jamming in tricky sharp or flat key signatures, or when you need to transpose a song to a higher pitch and still use all the same chord shapes.
+It’s a gigbag staple, and whether you play acoustic guitar or electric guitar (or both!), we recommend that everyone invests in one of the best guitar capos in this round-up.

-You’ll be spoilt for choice too with countless models available online!
+When it comes to choice, you're absolutely spoiled, with countless models available to buy online for relatively little outlay.
 But how do you tell the cheap knock-offs from the best buys?
-Well, that’s where we come in, as we look at some of the very best capos available today and for any budget.
+That’s where we come in, as we take a closer look at some of the best capos available today and for all budgets.

 - On a budget?
 These are the best acoustic guitars under $500 right now